 The 2014 Indian national election for the Lok Sabha (lower house) saw the Bharatiya Janata Party (BJP) and its National Democratic Alliance (NDA) partners form a new government.
-The BJP won 282 seats on its own in the 545-member Lok Sabha, the first time that a single party has obtained a parliamentary majority since 1984.
+The BJP won 282 seats in its own right in the 545-member Lok Sabha, the first time a single party had obtained a parliamentary majority since 1984.
 Other parties in the NDA won a further 54 seats.

-The electoral campaign of Narendra Modi, the leader of the BJP and new Prime Minister of India, was characterised by a message of economic development and good governance.
-Prime Minister Modi and his cabinet were sworn in on 26 May.
+The electoral campaign of Narendra Modi, the leader of the BJP and Prime Minister of India, was characterised by a message of economic development and good governance.
+Prime Minister Modi and his cabinet were sworn in on 26 May 2014.

 India's foreign policy has traditionally reflected a broad national consensus on security and foreign relations.
 Since independence in 1947, India has sought to position itself as a major international player.
 It has been at the forefront of developing country activism and was a founding member of the Non-Aligned Movement (NAM).
 India has also been an active member of the United Nations and the Commonwealth and has expanded its cooperation with East Asia, including with Association of South East Asian Nations (ASEAN) countries and as a member of the East Asia Summit (EAS).

 India was granted full dialogue partner status with ASEAN in 1995 and was admitted as a member of the ASEAN Regional Forum in July 1996.
 As its economic power develops, India is seeking to consolidate further its international role and to increase its focus on 'economic diplomacy', particularly to secure energy supplies and boost economic growth.
 It is taking a more prominent role in fora such as the World Trade Organization and the G20.
 India is also lobbying for membership of the Asia Pacific Economic Cooperation (APEC) grouping and for a permanent seat on the United Nations Security Council, both of which Australia supports.